-- Press ▼ to highlight Sound reminder to select On.
-A notice sound alerts 30 seconds before and at the end of the Presentation Timer countdown. - To activate the presentation timer, press ▼ and press ◄/► to select On and press MODE/ ENTER. - A confirmation message displays.
-Highlight Yes and press MODE/ENTER to confirm.
+- 6. To activate the presentation timer, press ▼ and press ◀ / ► to select On and press Mode/Enter. - 7.
+A confirmation message displays.
+Highlight Yes and press Mode/Enter to confirm.
 You will see the message "Timer is On" displaying on the screen.
 The timer starts counting at the time the timer is on.